maxis1314/pyutils/README.md

 # web
 1. A powerful web framework build on flask.
-2. Full view and search of blog data from crawler.
+2. Full view and search of blog data crabed from crawler.
 3. Predict blog category using models trained by ml tools.
 4. Mini TODO Manage system